How to Get a Promotion at Work

 Looking Outside the Department

 Most large companies and many smaller companies list job openings on the company website.
-Some positions may be open to internal candidates prior to being available for external applicants, so you'll have a jump on the competition.
+Some positions may be open to internal candidates prior to being available to external applicants, so you'll have a jump on the competition.
 Check regularly for new listings and apply for jobs that are a good fit for your background and experience.

 Don't Assume You'll Get the Job

 Get references, too.
-A letter of recommendation for a promotion from your current supervisor or another manager you've worked with will carry a lot of weight.
+A letter of recommendation for a promotion from your current supervisor (or another manager you've worked with) will carry a lot of weight.

 Moving on Gracefully

-If all goes well and you're offered the promotion, take the time to say goodbye to your current co-workers and to let them know you'll stay in touch.
+If all goes well and you're offered the promotion, take the time to say goodbye to your current coworkers and to let them know you'll stay in touch.
 Be sure you wait until the company formally announces your promotion to make your graceful exit.